TQWT mkII

 The DOUBLE TQWT was my second project and suitable bass drivers were found in the Eminence Deltalite II 2510 10" bass drivers.
 Minimum impedance can be maintained at 6 ohms from connecting bass drivers in series.
 What has been my prime target here is not having a high-pass filter on the front driver.
 The JA8008 takes decent cone excursion and supplemented by two 10" bass drivers the overall performance is enhanced compared to the TQWT.
 The price to pay for this is size.
 150 litres brutto volume is what it takes - but what a sound!

-The BR is realised in the QUATTRO project, featuring a 40 liter vented cabinet and an 8 ohms minimum impedance due to the special crossover that enables us to use the low-Qt JA8008 driver in such a small enclosure.
+The BR is realised in the QUATTRO project, featuring a 40 liter vented cabinet and an 8 ohms minimum impedance due to the special crossover that enables us to use the low-Qt JA8008 driver in small enclosures.

-DTQWT-12 is on the drawing board and be prepared for 152 cm height, 33 cm width and 60 cm depth.
-2 x 12" basss drivers will load the large horn and deliver effortless deep bass performance.
-This project has been postponed over and over again due to lack of time - and not least where am I going to put these monsters one made?
+DTQWT-12 was on the drawing board and the ink was hardly dry before an Italian guy took the bait and realised the project.
+Can be seen here.
+Be prepared for 152 cm height, 33 cm width and 60 cm depth.
+2 x 12" bass drivers will load the large horn and deliver effortless deep bass performance.
+This project has been postponed over and over again due to lack of time - and not least, where am I going to put these huge cabs once made?
 Our house is too small for having big speaker systems in every corner.
+Construction page here.

 What the JA8008 history already has told is the importance of having an extended range driver with a excellent midrange reproduction.
 Around the JA8008 driver, numerous constructions can be made to suit your room, your taste in cabinet design and overall bass requirements.